How to Prepare Your Body for Unexpected Health Scares and Longevity

 Once I have their answers, I then employ what I refer to as the “traffic lights” approach to health, so called because I analyze healthy and unhealthy habits for each of those four keys by saying whether the patient is green (good), amber (room for improvement) or red (poor).

 As patients implement healthy habits, they should start to see the traffic light scores change from red to amber and, eventually, to green.
 When this happens, they are likely to be at optimal health for their age.
-Seeking alternative or holistic health services may also contribute to achieving better health.
+Seeking physical wellness services in Medford, NY or holistic health services may also contribute to achieving better health.

 So where might your mindset, nutrition, fitness and lifestyle fall on that traffic light?
 Are you happily awash in greens, or showing danger signs with reds?
 Oddly enough, Americans are some of the world’s biggest consumers of wellness products and services, yet at the same time struggle with poor lifestyle choices and chronic diseases such as diabetes, cancer and obesity.